Table of Contents

 If you’re considering Petsy Pet Insurance, you can also reach out to our customer care team on 1300 952 790 for more information.

-Does Petsy cover Elbow Dysplasia?
+Does Petsy cover Hip Dysplasia?

-Yes, Elbow Dysplasia is covered under our standard policy.
+Yes, Hip Dysplasia is covered under our standard policy.
 However, we can’t cover it if it’s a pre-existing condition, for example, if signs or symptoms appeared before your policy started or during the exclusion period.
 Petsy is here to protect you against unexpected vet costs.

-At Petsy, we understand how difficult it is when your pet faces Elbow Dysplasia.
+At Petsy, we understand how difficult it is when your pet faces Hip Dysplasia.
 Our insurance can help cover the costs of treatment, but it’s important to start your policy early, before any signs or symptoms appear.

 Waiver Form